feddelegrand7/ralger/README.md

 ## tidy\_scrap()

-If you want to extract information in the form of a dataframe, you can use the `tidy_scrap()` function which returns a tidy dataframe according to the arguments that you introduce.
+If you want to extract a dataframe from a web page, you can use the `tidy_scrap()` function which returns a tidy dataframe according to the arguments that you introduce.
 The function takes four arguments:

-  - **link** : which is the link of the website you’re interested for;
+  - **link** : the link of the website you’re interested for
-  - **nodes**: which is a vector of CSS elements that you want to extract.
-These elements will form the columns of your dataframe;
+  - **nodes**: a vector of CSS elements that you want to extract.
+These elements will form the columns of your dataframe
   - **colnames**: this argument represents the vector of names you want to assign to your columns.
-Note that you should respect the same order as within the **nodes** vector;
+Note that you should respect the same order as within the **nodes** vector
   - **clean**: if true the function will clean the tibble’s columns.

 ### Example

 We’ll work on the famous [IMDb website](https://www.imdb.com/).
-Let’s say you need a dataframe composed of:
+Let’s say we need a dataframe composed of:

   - The title of the 50 best ranked movies of all time;
   - Their release year;
   - Their rating.

-You we’ll need to use the `tidy_scrap()` function as follows:
+We will need to use the `tidy_scrap()` function as follows:

 ``` r